damianoazzolini/take/README.md

-# take: process file lines with a logic-based language
+# take: process file lines with a logic-like language

 The goal of this tool is to filter files lines with a logic-like language.
 That is, there are some built in predicates that applies operations on lines.